echemdb/svgdigitizer/doc/index.md

 The `svgdigitizer` allows recovering data from a curve in a figure, plotted in a 2D coordinate system.
-Such plots are often found in scientific publications, where in many cases, especially for old puplications, the underlying data is not accessible anymore.
+Such plots are often found in scientific publications, where in many cases, especially for old puplications, the source data is not accessible anymore.
 In some cases, the axes of the plot can be skewed, e.g., in scanned documents.
 An extreme case for such a plot is depicted in the following figure.

 ![files/images/example_plot_p0.png](files/images/example_plot_p0.png)

-In order to recover the underlying data, first the plot is imported in a vector graphics program, such as [Inkscape](https://inkscape.org/).
+In order to recover the source data, first the plot is imported in a vector graphics program, such as [Inkscape](https://inkscape.org/).
 The curve is traced with *regular bezier paths* and two points and text labels are created and grouped for each axis to define the coordinate system.